esa/pagmo2/doc/sphinx/docs/python/tutorials/using_archipelago.rst

 :func:`pygmo.archipelago.push_back()` method to insert one by one all the islands.

 .. note::
-   The island type selected by the :class:`~pygmo.archipelago` constructor used is the ``Multiprocessing island``, (:class:`pygmo.py_islands.mp_island`) as we run this example on py36 and a linux machine.
-In general, the exact island used is platform (a dn pop and algo) dependent and is described in the docs of the :class:`~pygmo.island` class constructor.
+   The island type selected by the :class:`~pygmo.archipelago` constructor is, in this case, the ``Multiprocessing island``, (:class:`pygmo.py_islands.mp_island`) as we run this example on py36 and a linux machine.
+In general, the exact island chosen is platform, population and algorithm dependent and such choice is described in the docs of the :class:`~pygmo.island` class constructor.

 After inspection, let us now run the evolution.